algeboard/zmk-config/README.md

 # The official ZMK config of Algeboard (V1/V2 before 2024)

 ## Build firmware with Github Actions

 ### Preparing

-- Fork the repo, or click the "Use this template" button to include all the branches
+- Click the "Use this template" button to include all the branches
 - After the fork, Make sure the Github Action of your repo is enabled

 ### Customize keymap